kongjun18/nvim-config/README.md

 6. When I install plugin, Vim goes stuck.

-    It is not a problem.
-Both dein.vim and Vim work normally.
+    dein.vim will block vim when installing plugins.
 Type `ps as | grep git`, you will see many processes of Git.
 This proves dein.vim run perfectly.
 Please wait patiently.

 # Thanks

 Thanks to every plugin author, they are true vimmers.